 The family attorney, Benjamin Crump, got his slice of the insurance payout and forged a national identity as a civil rights champion.
 The old school race hustlers like Al Sharpton and Jesse Jackson reestablished their relevance and refreshed their cash flow.
 Of even greater significance, politicians like Gillum and President Barack Obama successfully exploited Trayvon Martin’s death to harvest votes and win elections; power!

 Gilbert argues the media is responsible for the Martin hoax, and in this, he is partially correct.
-As I’ve often written, the case allowed them to push many of their favored narrative lines: an evil white-Hispanic–a new reface they created because Zimmerman was actually Hispanic– racially profiled and murdered a budding pilot/scholar who was only trying to bring home Skittles and tea for his little brother.
+As I’ve often written, the case allowed them to push many of their favored narrative lines: an evil white-Hispanic–a new race they created because Zimmerman was actually Hispanic and only white people can be ultimately racist and evil–racially profiled and murdered a budding pilot/scholar who was only trying to bring home Skittles and tea for his little brother.
 That none of that was true was beside the point.
 The story was too good to check.
 But the prosecution, aided by the Obama DOJ, were the primary culprits.

 Gilbert ends his article by promoting his book and documentary film.